 Whatever you’re hunting, a basic understanding of an animal’s characteristics will help you develop an effective strategy for identifying and tracking it.

-Sounds: The drumming of grouse; the familiar honk of the goose; the gobble of a strutting “tom”; the grunt of the deer; the howl of the coyote
+- Sounds: The wild call of the sandhill crane, the familiar honk of the goose, the gobble of a strutting “tom,” the grunt of the deer, the howl of the coyote

-Movement: The strut of a tom turkey; the fast or slow wing beats of some waterfowl; the zigzag in-flight pattern of the common snipe when flushed
+- Movement: The bounce of mule deer, the strut of a tom turkey, the fast or slow wing beats of some waterfowl, the zigzag in-flight pattern of the common snipe when flushed